 This LL.M. program is a rigorous course of study designed to immerse graduate students in entertainment, media and intellectual property law.
 Admission is based on the applicant’s potential for distinguished performance in (and contribution to) the program, academic record, the institutions awarding the baccalaureate and law degrees, professional experience and accomplishments, recommendations, areas of interest, diversity and geographic factors.

 Application for Admission

-The same application form is used for entry into the program for either the Fall, Spring,or Summer semester.
-You may apply online through the LSAC here, or submit the paper application form (see PDF in sidebar) to us.
+The same application form is used for entry into the program for either the Fall, Spring, or Summer semester.
+You may apply online through the LSAC here.
 Although online applications are preferred, a printed application form along with additional documentation not submitted electronically may be sent to:

 Biederman Entertainment and Media Law Institute LLM Program

 All materials (including letters of recommendation) must be clearly identified with the applicant’s full name and LSAC account number.